History · The 20th Century · Lesson 01

 December 5, 1941.
 The myth breaks.

-On December 5, 1941, with German troops 15 miles from the Kremlin, the Red Army counter-attacked.
-The Wehrmacht — out of fuel, freezing, exhausted — broke.
+On December 5, 1941, with German troops 15 miles from the Kremlin — close enough to see Moscow on a clear day — those Siberian divisions hit them.
+The Wehrmacht was out of fuel, frozen half to death, exhausted.
+The line cracked.
 They were driven back 100 miles in a month.

-The Battle of Moscow was the first strategic defeat of the German Army in the Second World War.
-The myth of the invincible Wehrmacht — the myth that had won France, Poland, the Low Countries, and Norway — was dead.
+That was the Battle of Moscow.
+The first strategic defeat the German Army had ever suffered in the Second World War.
+The myth of the invincible Wehrmacht — the myth that had taken France in six weeks, that had rolled over Poland and Norway and the Low Countries — that myth died in the snow outside Moscow.

-The Eastern Front would last another four years.
-None of them would go better for Germany than 1941.
+The Eastern Front went on for another four years.
+None of those years went better for Germany than 1941.

 The lesson